 If you have not been pre-admitted, your demographic and insurance information will be verified during the admission process.
 If your insurance requires a co-payment or deductible, it will be collected at this time.

-A Pennock Patient Services Representative will also require you to sign a form called Terms and Conditions of Service.
+A Spectrum Health Pennock Patient Services Representative will also require you to sign a form called Terms and Conditions of Service.
 Please read this form carefully before signing.
-This form includes your consent to general treatment, your acceptance of financial responsibility for services/charges not covered by insurance, health plan, or other sources, and your assignment of insurance benefits directly to Pennock Health Services.
+This form includes your consent to general treatment, your acceptance of financial responsibility for services/charges not covered by insurance, health plan, or other sources, and your assignment of insurance benefits directly to Spectrum Health Pennock.

 You will be asked if you have an Advance Health Care Directive on file with the hospital.
 Hospitals are required by law to distribute information regarding Advance Directives to all patients and to ask if you have one.